 Wait!
-That Chinese ‘dragon’ dance you just enjoyed and are about to share with online friends probably isn’t a dragon at all -- it’s a lion.
-The two are often confused by Westerners who see the performances on Chinese New Year and at other festivals around the world.
+That Chinese "dragon" dance you just enjoyed and are about to share online probably isn’t a dragon at all — it’s a lion.
+Don't worry: you aren't alone.
+Even Western TV hosts and the media often get the two confused!

-Lions usually have two performers inside a costume, while dragons require many performers to manipulate their serpentine bodies.
+Knowing the difference is easy with one simple test: Lions usually have two performers inside a costume, while dragons require many performers to manipulate their serpentine bodies.

-The lions often come across as playful, curious creatures with a penchant for mischief rather than ferocious beasts to be feared.
+The lions usually come across as playful, curious creatures with a penchant for mischief rather than ferocious beasts to be feared.
+They balance on giant balls and interact to the crowd's delight.
 Dragons appear as quick, powerful, and mysterious.

 You’re watching a Chinese lion dance if you see these things:

-- The mouth opens to receive gifts.
+- The lion's mouth opens to receive gifts.

 Where to See Chinese Lion and Dragon Dances

-Besides Chinese New Year, a guaranteed place to see the dances, you can often observe lion and dragon dances at cultural festivals around the world, business openings, weddings, and generally, anytime a crowd needs to be drawn.
+Besides Chinese New Year celebrations — a guaranteed place to see the performances — you can often observe lion and dragon dances at cultural festivals around the world, business openings, weddings, and generally, anytime a crowd needs to be drawn.

 Are the Lion and Dragon Dances Kung Fu?

-Because of the skill, dexterity, and stamina required for both lion and dragon dances, the performers are often kung fu students, although being a martial artist certainly isn’t a formal requirement.
+Because of the skill, dexterity, and stamina required for Chinese lion and dragon dances, the performers are often kung fu students, although being a martial artist certainly isn’t a formal requirement.
 Joining a dance troupe is an honor and demands even more time and discipline from martial arts students who already have a regular training regimen.

-At one point, lion dances were even banned in Hong Kong because competing troupes would hide weapons in their lions to attack those from rival schools!
-The old legacy survives: today, the Chinese government requires that schools get a permit before performing the lion dance.
+During the 1950s, lion dances were even banned in Hong Kong because competing troupes would hide weapons in their lions to attack teams from rival schools!
+Because only the best students from each school could join a lion dance troupe, the competitive spirit often led to violence during performances.